 Tinder.
-It’s the current go-to name for standard speed-dating apps and the next generation of online romance.
+It’s the current go-to name for standard speed-dating apps and the next generation of online dating and romance.
 Some may consider it to be a shallow usage of technology.
 Others may consider it a way for true love.
 Others yet, like myself, see it as a way to meet new people while not looking for much more.

 Those of us who are looking for a little companionship may find Tinder to be an easy way to get back in the game.
 However, even Tinder has its own rules of dating.
 If you do happen to use Tinder, I highly recommend taking this advice which tells you what not to do.

 Wait, What’s Tinder?

 Tinder is an app for Android and iOS that allows users to swipe through several photos of people in an effort to find a potential romantic partner.

 You can provide the app with a distance you are willing to travel up to 100 miles, and from there, you “like” or “pass” people.
 If you and someone else both like each other, then you are able to contact them using the in-app chat feature.

 On the surface, it’s a bit shallow: everything is seemingly based on appearances, and few details besides a first name and age are provided.
 Users do have the opportunity to gather some extra details if they want to look at the person’s other pictures.
 These extra details include mutual Facebook interests and friends as well as a brief “about” section.

 Ready to get started?
 Make sure you do it right.

 One of my first shameful experiences using Tinder was the time that I — naively — stumbled upon a fake profile.
 The situation was rather innocent: